N-Wouda/N-Wouda.github.io/pages/about/index.md

 -->

 I'm Niels, and I like to write software tools that help make better decisions.
-I have a BA in History (with a special interesting in Roman economic history) and a BSc in Econometrics and Operations Research.
+I have a BA in History (with a special interest in Roman economic history) and a BSc in Econometrics and Operations Research.
 I am finishing up an MSc in Operations Research (combining my interest in OR and applied mathematics with courses on scientific computing and computer programming).
 I will start a PhD in